 Redeeming Iberia or British Airways Avios for nonstop American Airlines itineraries

-Nonstop routes are ideal when booking with British Airways because adding one segment, even if it’s short, results in an increased redemption price due to the way BA calculates.
+Nonstop routes are ideal because adding one segment, even if it’s short, results in an increased redemption price due to the way BA and Iberia calculate.

 American Airlines nonstop domestic flights

 I’ll start with the DFW-Vail itinerary I used earlier.
 After a quick search on AA.com, I know that this route is available to book as a milesAAver ticket.
 This means that I should be able to use partner programs such as British Airways Executive Club or Iberia Plus to book the flight.